2025 Annual Research Frontier Symposium

 In 2025, we strongly encourage students to participate in the Symposium by presenting posters, oral talks, and the 3-minute talk competition.
 The student winners (about 10% of total participants) will be selected in three categories (talk, 3-minute talk, poster) at the five levels (high school, undergraduate, Master's graduate, Ph.D. graduate, and postdoc) by the Symposium Award Committee.
 In addition, we will continue to give the Robert Villafane Award to one outstanding ASU graduate in 2025.

-We will have a student session, "Lunch Informal Student Discussion Session," which is designed for students by the Symposium Student Committee.
-The discussion topics of the session are the importance and challenges of obtaining publications, overcoming research bottlenecks, the industry versus academia debate, and open discussion.
+We will have a "Lunch Informal Student Discussion Session" student session designed for students by the Symposium Student Committee.
+The session's discussion topics are the importance and challenges of obtaining publications, overcoming research bottlenecks, the industry versus academia debate, and open discussion.
+In 2025, the Panel Discussion Session 1: Student Matters, will be organized by the Symposium Student Committee at 2 - 3 pm before the Award Celebration.

 New: Registration fee is $50 for each participant.
 The registered participant will have the printed program and abstract book, coffee service, and lunch box.
 Non-registered participants (free of charge) have only an online program and abstract book.
 Financial support for registration fee is available for participants having financial issues.
 Please send the application letters to Dr. Hou at hhou@asu.edu for the waiver or reduction of the registration fee.